As well as writing, I also teach students of all ages – primary school through to adults – through workshops, lessons, and visits.

 Fees

 I am currently in the process of pricing my services so please feel free to get in touch.
-As a librarian at a state primary school, I know budgets are tight and I would not want this to be a barrier to a visit.
 Email me at: sampopeoxford@gmail.com and we can sort something out.